andrewni420/Evolutionary-Computation/poker/README.md

 Applies separate embedding blocks to separate inputs, along with a final function to turn all of the outputs of the separate embedding blocks into a final output.
 Implements the Embedding interface.
 See Embedding.java

 ### PositionalEncoding.java
 Implements multiple positional encodings, concatenating the output of each sub positional encoding to produce a final output.
+See SinglePositionalEncoding.

 ### SinglePositionEncoding.java
 Basic instantiation of DJL's Embedding interface.
 Used for the positional encoding of a single position type, such as the game-number.
 Note that game numbers are uniformly decreased at inference to start at game 0 to maintain consistency in the encoding.